robinsebar/GTFS2GMNS/README.md

     gtfs2gmns(input_gtfs_path, output_gmns_path)
 ```

 The input parameter  `input_gtfs_path` is the path of GTFS data, and the parameter  `output_gmns_path` is the path of output GMNS files.
-Users can custom the parameter  `time_period`, such as 12:00 to 13:00.
+Users can customize the parameter  `time_period`, such as 12:00 to 13:00.

 The output files include node.csv and link.csv.